-In FY24, UWSWCD will continue developing and implementing services within each program.
+In FY25, UWSWCD will continue developing and implementing services within each program.
 More residents will receive services.
-Investments will continue to be made in on-the-ground conservation and education.
-The budget proposed for FY24 will allow the District to expand financial assistance, technical assistance, and environmental education to residents of the District.
+Investments will continue to be made in on-the-ground conservation and education through collaborative efforts between the district and its conservation partners.
+The budget proposed for FY25 will allow the District to expand financial assistance, technical assistance, and environmental education to residents of the District.